Settlers4-Reforged/S4Forge.Installer/README.md

 This repository contains both the installer/updater application for S4Forge modules as well as the library that can be used to integrate the installation and updating process into other applications.

 ForgeUpdater is the shared library providing the core functionality.
+It's shared via NuGet as `S4Forge.Updater` package.

 ForgeUpdaterUI takes that library and wraps it into an application that both serves as installer and updater for Settlers4-Reforged.
+You can download the latest updater version from the releases section.
+It's pre-configured with the Settlers4-Reforged installation config.

 ## Installation and updating process